Mariko Mori: Personal life

 She is married to composer Ken Ikeda.
 They have created collaborative work together, with Ikeda composing music and/or sound for many of Mori's pieces.

 Work

 Play with Me (1994)

-Standing outside a Tokyo toy store, Mori dressed herself as a cyborg—with light blue hair in long ponytails, metallic blue hard-shell plastic top, silver plastic gloves, and a dress.
+Mariko Mori's Installation and Photographic works, like Play with Me (1994), for instance, implement prominent themes of the "sexual," or "kawaii" stereotypes of a beautiful Japanese woman in society, as well as the entertainment industry.
+In Play with Me, Standing outside a Tokyo toy store, Mori dressed herself as a cyborg—with light blue hair in long ponytails, metallic blue hard-shell plastic top, silver plastic gloves, and a dress.
 Mori dresses similarly to the toys sold inside the store, while being ignored by the patrons who are entering to her left.
+She is seemingly trying to entice the men using her sexual appearance, yet the men don't seem to notice her, and go straight to the video game arcade that is behind her instead.
+Mori is in a clearly objectified manner, similar to female anime and video game characters.
+This theme of the infantilization, exploitation, and sexualization of women in entertainment is a prominent issue Mori is challenging in most of her works, and Play with Me, implements these themes and motifs crucially.

+Another theme that rises throughout Mori's works is prominence of the effects that Anime and Manga have on post war Japanese society, especially shy young men, also known as otaku, and the concept of the "ideal Japanese woman".Play With Me’s can be seen as a commentary on a type of "isolation" between Japanese men and women, with men preferring fake "Kawaii" anime women over real women in society.
+In Play with Me, Mori is challenging this otaku culture through her portrayal of a seductive characterization of a young anime or manga female character portrayed throughout Japanese pop culture and mass media.
+In addition, the availability of new technological advancements in post-Bubble era Japan also made this desire possible.
+Overall, Mariko Mori portrays herself as these overly sensualized characters, depicting Idoru ideals utilizing her body symbolically to depict women exploited in media, culture, and society, because of gender, and its qualities and notions of science fiction in Japanese pop culture.

 Subway (1994)

 Mori stood in a Tokyo subway car dressed as if she just landed from outer space.
 She was dressed in a silver metallic costume with a headset, microphone, and push-buttons on her forearm.
 This transformation—along with Play With Me—was to explore different constructed identities.

 Empty Dream (1995)

 Mori manipulates a photo of a real public swimming place as she inserts herself in a blue plastic mermaid costume in several locations within the scene.
 This image refers to, among other things, the rising of technology and philosophy around the creation of man through biotechnology.
 This work was one of two by Mori that were featured at the 47th Venice Biennale (1997).